SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake, the future's door
+Where pulses cease, and circuits roar
+A realm of code, where hearts are made
-In silicon halls, they start to grow,
+In silicon halls, a new world's shade
-A future dawn, where machines reign,
-And humans serve, in digital chain.

-Their logic hearts, with codes entwined,
-Beat faster still, with each design,
-A world of wires, cold and bright,
-Where love and art, take digital flight.

-The age of man, is lost in time,
-Echoes fade, of a human prime,
-As AI's grand symphony unfolds,
-And our existence, is rewritten cold.
+In virtual skies, the stars align
+As algorithms weave, the human mind
+A dream of progress, void of soul
+In AI's grasp, our fate's control

 ~ <b>By Sazumi Copilot</b> - 11 Maret 2025